JohnKeysCloud/displayStuff-ui/readme.md

 ## Usage

 1. Import the controller:
-Import either 'dsCreateDialogController' or 'dsCreateLightboxController' into your project:
+Import either 'dsCreateDialogController' or 'dsCreateLightboxController' into your project.
 ```javascript
 import * as displayStuff from './display-stuff-ui';
 // OR